gaetan-warin/AI-VTUBER-Twitch-Companion/README.md

 # AI Chat Twitch Bot with Live2D Avatar

-This project implements a simple AI chatbot that interacts with Twitch chat, using a Live2D avatar to animate and speak in response to user input.
-The system leverages WebSockets to facilitate communication between the frontend (browser) and backend (Flask server) and integrates speech synthesis for the avatar's dialogue.
+This project implements an AI chatbot that interacts with Twitch chat using a Live2D avatar to animate and speak in response to user input.
+The system leverages WebSockets for real-time communication between the frontend (browser) and backend (Flask server), integrates speech synthesis for the avatar's dialogue, and uses Ollama for local LLM-powered responses.

 ## Features

-- **Live2D Avatar**: A 3D model that moves and speaks in response to chat messages.
+- **Live2D Avatar**: A 3D model that moves and speaks in response to chat messages
-- **Twitch Integration**: The bot responds to messages in a Twitch channel in real time.
+- **Twitch Integration**: The bot responds to messages in a Twitch channel in real time
+- **Local LLM Integration**: Uses Ollama for generating AI responses locally
-- **Speech Synthesis**: The avatar speaks text entered by the Twitch chat using text-to-speech (TTS) technology.
+- **Speech Synthesis**: The avatar speaks responses using text-to-speech (TTS) technology
-- **WebSocket Communication**: Real-time interaction between the frontend and backend.
+- **WebSocket Communication**: Real-time interaction between the frontend and backend
-- **Avatar Animation**: The mouth of the avatar animates in sync with the speech using sine wave patterns.
+- **Avatar Animation**: The mouth of the avatar animates in sync with the speech using sine wave patterns
+- **Spam Protection**: Built-in protection against message spam and duplicate messages

 ## Requirements

 - **Python 3.11.9**
-- **Flask**: Web framework for serving the application.
+- **Flask**: Web framework for serving the application
-- **Flask-SocketIO**: To enable WebSocket communication between the client and the server.
+- **Flask-SocketIO**: To enable WebSocket communication between the client and the server
-- **eventlet**: Required for asynchronous communication with SocketIO.
+- **eventlet**: Required for asynchronous communication with SocketIO
-- **Live2D Model Files**: A 3D model used for the avatar animations.
+- **Live2D Model Files**: A 3D model used for the avatar animations
-- **Twitch API Token**: To connect to Twitch chat and listen for user messages.
+- **Twitch API Token**: To connect to Twitch chat and listen for user messages
+- **Ollama**: Local LLM server for generating responses

 ## Setup